SE701-T1/backend/CONTRIBUTING.md

 The IntelliJ IDE is recommended for the backend to format and refactor code where necessary.

 ## Owners
 Different contributors own the different parts of the project.
 The owners of each sub-team should review PRs related to their area of the project.
+The code owners of this repo can be viewed [here](CODEOWNERS)